-CONVENTION DATE OF RATIFICATION/ NATIONAL FOCAL POINT
+CONVENTION DATE OF RATIFICATION/ ACCESSION (mm/dd/yy) NATIONAL FOCAL POINT

-ACCESSION (mm/dd/yy)

 UNCBD

 UNFCCC

 UNCCD

-STOCKHOLM CONVENTION 05/23/2005 SECRETARÍA DE ESTADO EN LOS

-DESPACHOS DE RECURSOS

-NATURALES Y AMBIENTE (SERNA)
+STOCKHOLM CONVENTION 08/06/2008 Ministry of Environment and Tourism

 B. GEF AGENCY(IES) CERTIFICATION

 This request has been prepared in accordance with GEF policies and procedures and meets the standards of the GEF Project Review Criteria for Persistent Organic Pollutants Enabling Activity approval.